kyclark/tiny_python_projects/README.md

 I won't necessarily show you beforehand how to write each program.
 I'll describe what the program should do and provide some discussion about how to write it.
 I'll also create an appendix with short examples of how to do things like how to use `argparse`, how to read/write from/to a file, how to process all the files in a directory, how to extract k-mers from a string, etc. I'll provide some building blocks, but I want you to figure out how to put the pieces together.

+When you are done with this books you be able to:

+* Write command-line Python programs
+* Process a variety of command-line arguments, options, and flags
+* Write and run tests for your programs and functions
+* Manipulate of Python data structures including strings, lists, tuples, sets, dictionaries
+* Use higher-order functions like `map` and `filter`
+* Write and use regular expressions
+* Read, parse, and write various text formats
+* Use and control of randomness
+* Create and use graphs, kmers, Markov chains, Hamming distance, the Soundex algorithm, and more

 ## Forking GitHub repo

 First use the GitHub interface to "fork" this repository into your own account.
 Then do `git clone` of *your* repository to get a local copy.
 Inside that checkout, do: